 - ½ cup unsweetened almond milk

 - ¼ cup extra-virgin olive oil

 - Fresh blueberries

 - Powdered sugar

-- Coconut or regular whipped cream
+- Coconut whipped cream

-In a medium bowl, combine 2 cups almond flour, corn flour, coconut sugar, baking soda, and salt.
+- In a medium bowl, combine 2 cups almond flour, cornmeal coconut sugar, baking soda, and salt.
 In a small bowl, whisk honey, milk, olive oil, vanilla extract, and eggs.

-Using an electric mixer or by hand, gradually add liquid mixture to the dry ingredients and mix until lumps no longer appear.
+- Using an electric mixer or by hand, gradually add liquid mixture to the dry ingredients and mix until lumps no longer appear.
 Add lemon zest.
 Stir to combine.

-The top of this cake will have a deeper brown due to the coconut sugar and honey used in the recipe.
+- The top of this cake will have a deeper brown due to the coconut sugar and honey used in the recipe.